How Deep Should You Learn Your Openings? A Guide by Rating Level

 Structured Coaching Programs

 Coaches design curricula by rating.
 Beginners under 1200 often learn 6 to 8 moves of the Italian or Queen's Gambit and drill center control and piece activity in exercises.
-Many programs use free trainers with spaced repetition so lines transition from short-term to long-term memory.
+Many programs use a free opening trainer with spaced repetition so lines transition from short-term to long-term memory.
+If you are picking a trainer to implement this curriculum at home, see Best Chess Opening Trainers 2026: Honest Comparison of 7 Tools.

 Common Misconceptions About Opening Study